Riverwalk San Antonio

 Advertising

-Remember: everything is bigger in Texas, including religious iconography.
-Founded in 1980, the Guadalupe Cultural Arts Center has the largest Virgin Mary mosaic in America.
+Founded in 1980, the Guadalupe Cultural Arts Center has America's largest Virgin Mary mosaic.
 At 40 feet tall, the mosaic was constructed in the shape of a prayer candle by artist Jesse Trevino, whose work can be found all over town.
-After admiring the mosaic, venture inside to learn more about the center which preserves Latino arts and culture through workshops, art shows, and dance, music, and theater programs.
+After admiring the mosaic, venture inside to learn more about the center, which preserves Latino arts and culture through workshops, art shows, dance, music and theater programs.

-If taxidermy, Texas history, and burgers and beer are your things then the Buckhorn Saloon and Museum is for you.
-A local bellhop, Albert Friedrich, opened the saloon in 1881; at the time, if customers didn’t have enough cash to pay for drinks, Friedrich was known to accept horns, pelts, and other objects as forms of payment.
-His gamble paid off: the saloon is now also a museum, displaying eclectic oddities the owner collected over the years (think rattlesnakes in jars, antlers, and much more).
-Today, the Buckhorn Saloon and Museum has expanded to include a Texas Ranger Museum with quirky rotating exhibits, a cafe, and the original bar where Pancho Villa is said to have planned the Mexican Revolution and Teddy Roosevelt recruited the Rough Riders.
+If taxidermy, Texas history and burgers and beer are your things, then the Buckhorn Saloon and Museum, often called the “Hall of Horns” by locals, is for you.
+A local bellhop, Albert Friedrich, opened the saloon in 1881.
+At that time, if customers didn’t have enough cash to pay for drinks, Friedrich was known to accept horns, pelts and other objects as forms of payment.
+His gamble paid off: the saloon is now also a museum, displaying eclectic oddities the owner collected over the years (think rattlesnakes in jars, antlers and much more).
+Today, the Buckhorn Saloon and Museum has expanded to include a Texas Ranger Museum with quirky rotating exhibits, a cafe and the original bar where both Pancho Villa and Theodore Roosevelt are said to have visited.

 Recommended